Billy-Dins/library/README.md

 ## Odin Project
-This page was built using [The Odin Project curriculum](https://www.theodinproject.com/lessons/node-path-javascript-library) The intent of this project was to further practice DOM manipulation.
+This project was built using [The Odin Project curriculum](https://www.theodinproject.com/lessons/node-path-javascript-library)
+The intent of this project was to further practice DOM manipulation.
 Emphasis was placed on array manipulation and object constructors.

 ## Challenges